 In our Influenza A/B program, our patent portfolio consists of a number of patent families pending, variously, as international (PCT) applications and in Taiwan.
-Aspects of this program are developed in collaboration with Merck.
+Aspects of this program are developed in collaboration with Merck, which is legally protecting the intellectual property of the collaboration compounds.